JanRother/template-thesis-ostfalia/README.md

 - An **Editor or IDE** as described in the [DevContainer](#devcontainer) section for accessing the development container is required:
   - **Visual Studio Code** can be downloaded at [code.visualstudio.com](https://code.visualstudio.com/download) or directly installed via `winget install -e --id Microsoft.VisualStudioCode`.
   - **JetBrains IntelliJ** is recommended to be installed using the [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/download/).

+As of now, it is recommended to use either *Visual Studio Code* or *GitHub Codespaces* to access the development container.
+Other IDEs are currently adopting this technology, but still have to catch up.

 #### Getting the Docker Image